-- Application and admission to the CUC/COSA PreAL program - 33 semester hours Required Courses (33 hours) EDL-6122 Oregon Supervision and Improvement of Instruction EDL-6130 School Improvement and Change EDL-6212 Oregon School Finance EDL-6220 School Organization and Human Resources EDL-6232 Oregon School Law EDL-6242 Oregon Instructional Leadership EDL-6300 Ethics of School Leadership EDL-6310 Schools, Families and Community Partnerships EDL-6997 Oregon PreAL Internship I EDL-6998 Oregon PreAL Internship II RES-6600 Research in Education Master of Arts in School Leadership with Principal Licensure (Ohio ONLY) This program is limited to Ohio educators enrolled through the Ohio SAIL partnership.
-Required Courses (33 hours - M.A. with licensure) EDL-6201 Ohio: School Finance and Business Management EDL-6220 School Organization and Human Resources EDL-6231 Ohio: School Law EDL-6121 Ohio: Supervision and Improvement of Instruction EDL-6241 Ohio: Instructional Leadership EDL-6131 Ohio: School Evaluation and Change Processes EDL-6300 Ethics of School Leadership EDL-6310 Schools, Family, Community Partnerships EDL-6983 Ohio School Internship I EDL-6984 Ohio School Internship II RES-6600: Research in Education (Required for M.A. with licensure) Capstone Experience A year-long (two consecutive semesters) capstone clinical experience offering a variety of appropriate sitebased hands-on experiences, including public policy in a diverse setting supervised by University and site personnel.
+- Application and admission to the CUC/COSA PreAL program - 33 semester hours.

+Required Courses (33 hours) EDL-6122 Oregon Supervision and Improvement of Instruction EDL-6130 School Improvement and Change EDL-6212 Oregon School Finance EDL-6220 School Organization and Human Resources EDL-6232 Oregon School Law EDL-6242 Oregon Instructional Leadership EDL-6300 Ethics of School Leadership EDL-6310 Schools, Families and Community Partnerships EDL-6997 Oregon PreAL Internship I EDL-6998 Oregon PreAL Internship II RES-6600 Research in Education Master of Arts in School Leadership with Principal Licensure (Ohio ONLY) (33 hours) This program is limited to Ohio educators enrolled through the Ohio SAIL partnership.
+Required Courses (33 hours) EDL-6201 Ohio: School Finance and Business Management EDL-6220 School Organization and Human Resources EDL-6231 Ohio: School Law EDL-6121 Ohio: Supervision and Improvement of Instruction EDL-6241 Ohio: Instructional Leadership EDL-6131 Ohio: School Evaluation and Change Processes EDL-6300 Ethics of School Leadership EDL-6310 Schools, Family, Community Partnerships EDL-6983 Ohio School Internship I EDL-6984 Ohio School Internship II RES-6600: Research in Education (Required for MA with licensure) Capstone Experience A year-long (two consecutive semesters) capstone clinical experience offering a variety of appropriate site-based hands-on experiences, including public policy in a diverse setting supervised by University and site personnel.
 These should be among the final courses in the program (EDL-6983 and EDL-6984).
 Prerequisite: The student must be in the Principal Licensure Program.
 Students must consult with their Graduate Student Advisor before registering for these courses.
-Master of Arts in Special Education Leadership (30 hours) The Master of Arts Degree in Special Education Leadership is designed for educators with an interest in the administrative work involved in leading special education programs.
-This degree is designed to provide qualified candidates with the skills and knowledge necessary to engage in the practice of leadership in the field of special education.
+Master of Arts in Special Education, LBS1 (30 hours) The Master of Arts in Special Education is designed for the licensed educator who desires to become an accomplished special education teacher as well as earn an LBS1 endorsement.
+This program is designed to provide teachers interested in special education with the knowledge and skills to work in a continuum of special education services (e.g., self-contained through inclusive).
+Graduates will be prepared to demonstrate competency and proficiency as a special education teacher regarding Individualized General Curriculum and Individualized Independence Curriculum (CEC, 2015).
+Emphasis on methods, assistive technology, and assessment for the following learners with disabilities' access needs includes: learning disabilities, social/emotional disabilities (internationally known as, and otherwise known as, emotional/behavioral disorders), intellectual disabilities (internationally known and formerly known as, mental retardation), physical disabilities, autism spectrum, multiple disabilities, other health impairment and traumatic brain injury.
+This program leads to an LBS1 endorsement provided that the appropriate state testing standard has been met.
 This program will enable candidates to: